zicmama/duniter-python-api/docs/how_to_use_the_api_get.rst

-How to use the Python uCoin API to Get specified data
+How to use uCoinPy to Get specified data
 --------------------------------------------------------

 * ``http://metab.ucoin.io:9201/node/summary`` --> ``/node/summary``